Noisy Coherent Population Trapping: Applications to Noise Estimation and Qubit State Preparation

 where $g$ is a function that depends on $\Omega_{1}$ only through the Rabi ratio $\Omega_{1}/\Omega_{2}$.

-Fig.(\ref{figure3}a) shows the range of possible target dark states with different Rabi ratios when the parameters $\Omega_{2}$ and $\tau_{2}$ are fixed.
+Fig.~(\ref{figure3}a) shows the range of possible target dark states with different Rabi ratios when the parameters $\Omega_{2}$ and $\tau_{2}$ are fixed.
 A certain threshold on the fidelity (e.g. $F>0.98$) should be demanded for a state preparation to be successful.
 The fidelity plot has a dip at around the Rabi ratio $\Omega_{1}/\Omega_{2}=1$, corresponding to the dark state $|d\rangle = (|1\rangle -|2\rangle)/\sqrt{2}$.
-This is explicitly shown in the Appendix.
+This is explicitly shown in Appendix~(\ref{appendixA}).
 Briefly, the dark state (which is decoupled from the bright state when no spin bath is present) gets coupled to the bright state $|b\rangle$, mediated by the fluctuating magnetic field $b(t)$.
 The coupling constant is given by $(\sin{2\theta})\gamma_{e}$ which is maximized when $\theta=\pi/4$, corresponding to $\Omega_{1}/\Omega_{2}=1$.
 Since $|b\rangle$ is coupled to the excited state, this will reduce the fidelity of the target state.